WGFT: History

 The station switched from a gospel music format to a talk/personality format in December 2007.
 The WGFT calls refer to the station's former gospel music format ("The Gift"), which now resides on sister station WASN AM 1500.
 It was a full-time station until around 2000, when its night power was voluntarily relinquished.
 However, their web streaming now operates on a 24-hour basis, along with sister station (and fellow daytimer) WGFT.

 In addition to Don Imus, Laura Ingraham, Dave Ramsey, Sean Hannity and Mark Levin, the station featured a local daily talk radio show hosted by Louie Free.
 Free's show originated on sister station WASN until January 1, 2010, when WASN changed from a Hispanic and gospel music format to carry urban-oriented news/talk programming; Free moved to WYCL and WHTX the following year.

 WGFT changed its format to classic hits early in 2012.

 In February 2013, WGFT and sister station WASN were taken off the air due to on-going technical reasons with a plan to return to the air by February 2014.

 In June 2013, an application was filed with the Federal Communications Commission for WGFT to be rebroadcast on 94.3 FM owned by Helen M. Bednarczyk, wife of WGFT and WASN general manager Ted "Skip" Bednarczyk.

 In February 2014, WGFT and WASN were sold by Bernard Radio LLC to Y-Town Radio Broadcasting, LLC, which operates W232AI 93.7.
 The sale, at a price of $16,501, was consummated on August 1, 2014.

 On May 11, 2014, at 10 am, after broadcasting only the sound of a ticking clock for three days, WGFT launched an urban adult contemporary format being simulcast on Niles FM W232AI 93.7, as Star 93.7, launching with 5,000 songs in a row commercial-free.
 The first song on Star was Black or White by Michael Jackson.

+WGFT flipped to sports radio on April 7, 2025, as an ESPN Radio affiliate.